prasangeet/Chess/README.md

 ---

 ### 🧪 Build Steps

-#### 📥 Clone the repository

 ```
+ 📥 Clone the repository
 git clone https://github.com/your-username/qt-chess-game.git
 cd qt-chess-game
 🗂️ Create a build directory
-bash
-Copy
-Edit
 mkdir build && cd build
 ⚙️ Generate build files with CMake
-bash
-Copy
-Edit
 cmake ..
 🛠️ Build the project
-bash
-Copy
-Edit
 cmake --build .
 ▶️ Run the application
-bash
-Copy
-Edit
 ./ChessGame
 🪟 On Windows, run ChessGame.exe instead of ./ChessGame

 ```

 ---
-🧠 Gameplay Rules
+### 🧠 Gameplay Rules
-Players alternate turns between White and Black

-Legal moves are highlighted upon selecting a piece

-Special rules like en passant and castling are validated before execution

-Game ends when a checkmate or stalemate is detected

-Upon reaching the final rank, a pawn is promoted to a chosen piece
+1.Players alternate turns between White and Black 2.Legal moves are highlighted upon selecting a piece 3.Special rules like en passant and castling are validated before execution 4.Game ends when a checkmate or stalemate is detected 5.Upon reaching the final rank, a pawn is promoted to a chosen piece

+---
-📸 Screenshots
+### 📸 Screenshots
 (Insert your screenshots or gameplay GIFs here)

 🧩 Initial Board Setup
 ✅ Valid move highlighting
 🔁 En Passant and Castling examples
 🏁 Checkmate and Winner screen
 🎭 Pawn Promotion dialog

+---

-📦 Future Improvements
+### 📦 Future Improvements
 🤖 AI Player using Minimax Algorithm
 🌐 Multiplayer over LAN/Internet
 📜 PGN or move history viewer
 ⏱️ Timer per player and move logs

+---

 🙌 Acknowledgements
 Qt Community for GUI resources